The potential applications of muography to revealing sea shipwrecks: Methods and tools

 \subsection{Monte Carlo simulations}

-In GEANT4~\cite{Agostinelli2003geant4}, the detector is modeled as a set of three planes, each measuring \(1 \times 1\, \mathrm{m}^2\), with a typical vertical spacing of 0.5 m.
-This configuration functions as a muon telescope for tracking muons and reconstructing internal density via muon tomography.
+In GEANT4~\cite{Agostinelli2003GEANT4}, the detector is modeled as a set of three planes, each measuring \(1 \times 1\, \mathrm{m}^2\), with a typical vertical spacing of 0.5 m.
+This configuration functions as a muon telescope for tracking muons and reconstructing internal density via muon radiography.
 Each detector plane consists of two adjacent modules, totaling 64 plastic scintillator bars with triangular cross-sections and central holes for wavelength-shifting (WLS) fibers.
 The triangular geometry enables compact, crack-free arrays, while combining signals from adjacent bars improves spatial resolution through weighted position averaging.
 WLS fibers collect scintillation light and transmit it to silicon photomultipliers (SiPMs).
 Each plane provides one spatial coordinate (\textit{x} or \textit{y}) of the muon hit.
-Two planes with orthogonal bars form an \textit{x}-\textit{y} station, and the complete muon telescope consists of three such stations (Figure~\ref{fig:f1}(a)).
+Two planes with orthogonal bars form an \textit{x}-\textit{y} station, and the complete muon telescope consists of three such stations (Figure~\ref{fig:f1op}).
 Muon trajectories are reconstructed by fitting straight lines through the recorded (\textit{x},\textit{y},\textit{z}) hit positions across the three stations.
-The three-layer redundancy enhances track accuracy, reduces accidental triggers from SiPM noise, and improves cosmic-ray shower rejection.
-Future upgrades may include time-of-flight measurements to determine muon direction.
+The three-layer redundancy enhances track accuracy, reduces accidental triggers from SiPM noise and natural radioactivity.

-Although this detector concept has been successfully applied in terrestrial settings, such as imaging pyramids and inspecting cargo containers, it is now being adapted for underwater deployment.
-In marine environments, detectors are positioned near or within wrecks to detect muons passing through structures, enabling noninvasive 3D imaging of internal components.
+In marine environments, detectors are positioned near wrecks to detect muons passing through structures, enabling noninvasive 3D imaging of internal components.
 To enhance detection efficiency, the detector is inclined at a 10-degree angle relative to the wreck.

-In this study, we simulated a shipwreck as a trapezoidal object approximately 30 meters long, 15 meters high, and 15 meters wide, submerged at a depth of 50 meters to mimic the marine environment (see Figure~\ref{fig:f1}(b)).
-The wreck was filled with either crude oil (density = 0.92 g/cm\textsuperscript{3}) or hexogen (RDX) explosive (density = 1.82 g/cm\textsuperscript{3}), depending on the scenario.